 Including:

-If you're looking for scary attractions in London, where better to start than the one voted the scariest of them all for 11 years running?
+If you're looking for scary attractions in London, where better to start than the one voted the scariest of them all, 11 years on the trot?
 That would be the London Bridge Experience, and it's gloriously ghoulish.

 Buried within the vaults below the instantly recognisable London Bridge, you'll find a captivating journey into this iconic site's dark and fascinating history.
 This immersive adventure, led by interactive characters, provides a gripping experience that is perfect for families seeking an engaging activity in London.
 As you travel back through London's grim past, you'll encounter some of the city's most notorious and macabre figures, including William Wallace and Jack the Ripper.
 Prepare to witness, hear, and even smell the authentic ambiance of London Bridge over its 2,000-year history.